 Dr. A'id al Qarni continues to explain, "If you find yourself to be in difficulty or distress, show kindness to others, and you will be the first to find solace and comfort.
-Give to the needy, defend the oppressed, help those in distress, and visit the sick and you will find that happiness surrounds you from all directions.
-An act of charity is like perfume - it benefits the user, the seller, and the buyer.
+Give to the needy, defend the oppressed, help those in distress, and visit the sick: you will find that happiness surrounds you from all directions.
+An act of charity is like perfume it benefits the user, the seller, and the buyer.
 Furthermore, the psychological benefits that one receives from helping others are indeed great.
 If you suffer from depression, an act of charity will have a more potent effect on your sickness than will the best available medicine."

 Yes, charity goes a long way!
 If for example, you build a well in this life, you'd be rewarded for every drop of water one consumes from the well, even after your death.
 In the same way, if you were to buy a chair for a mosque, you'd be rewarded every time someone sits on that chair, even after you depart.
-Or, if you were to build a mosque, you'd be rewarded for every prayer performed within that mosque.
+Or, if you were to build a mosque, you'd be rewarded for every prayer performed within the mosque.

 Yes, you can share the reward with someone by giving charity on their behalf whether they are alive or have departed.

-Make giving Sadaqah seem fun and joyful to children.
+Make giving sadaqah seem fun and joyful to children.
 Explain to them the benefits first and foremost, by stating how we are doing this for Allah (swt).
 Then show them images of needy children who are of similar age to them.
 Let them express how they feel about the situation and how they might want to help them.